Zurehma/SE2-Kiruna_eXplorer/Retrospective/Retrospective_Sprint4.md

 - What lessons did you learn (both positive and negative) in this sprint?

 - Which improvement goals set in the previous retrospective were you able to achieve?
+  - We had aimed to refine the details of our application to improve functionality and make it more aesthetically pleasing.
+We were able to achieve this goal!

 - Which ones you were not able to achieve?
 Why?
+  - We were able to achieve the goals set out

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)